Contraction centers in families of hyperkahler manifolds: Introduction

 We show that a locally trivial deformation induces a trivial deformation in the real analytic category (\ref{_defo_loc_triv_realanal_Proposition_}).
-This is used to prove that the locally trivial family of contracted IHS manifolds constructed in \cite{_Bakker_Lehn_} is trivialized real analytically, along with the family of the contraction loci.
+Thus the family of contracted IHS manifolds constructed in \cite{_Bakker_Lehn_} is trivialized real analytically, along with the family of the contraction loci.
 For other related families, such as the Barlet spaces and incidence spaces associated with minimal rational curves, our techniques (that is, combining an ergodicity theorem with a result of Thom-Mather type) give bi-Lipschitz and stratified diffeomorphic trivializations.